ilackner/PeoplevsOwner/README.md

 # PeoplevsPuppy
 The Jetson Nano is using image classification to distinguish a dog from an owner that looks similar to the dog.
+This project is just the beginnings of people vs puppy identification!